Welcome to the Marrambidya Wetland

 The Marrambidya Wetland will become an important place for the community of Wagga Wagga for passive recreation, education, ecological restoration, and reconciliation.

 The City of Wagga Wagga is situated in the heart of southern Wiradjuri Country, the largest of all nations in New South Wales.
 Research indicates that Wiradjuri People have been present in the region for 120,000 years (Wiradjuri Heritage Study 2002).

 Water was central to the Wiradjuri way of life including the floodplains, creeks, billabongs and the Murrumbidgee River (Marrambidya).
 Therefore the site on which the Marrambidya Wetland is now situated would have been of great importance to the local Wiradjuri People.The bush tucker garden at the Marrambiya Wetland contains plants species that were used by the Aboriginal people for food, tools and medicine.

 Six storyteling devices have been installed at the wetland and along the Wiradjuri Walking Track.
 The stories shared on the devices are associated with the wetland, its creation, what flora and fauna can be found at the wetland, the Murrumbidgee River - which runs alongside the wetland, as well as heritage sites, including Wiradjuri history and stories.
-Wiradjuri Elders Aunty Kath Withers and James Ingram along with proud Wiradjuri man Mark Saddler have provided their voices and shared their stories on the devices for visitors to hear.
-Mark Saddler playing didgeridoo also features on the audio devices.
+Wiradjuri Elders Aunty Kath Withers and Uncle James Ingram, along with proud Wiradjuri man Mark Saddler, have provided their voices and shared their stories which you can hear on the devices.
+Mark Saddler playing didgeridoo also features.

-Six artworks by renowned Wiradjuri artist Aunty Kath Withers, have been installed along the entrance track to create a unique welcome / start a journey into the wetland from the car park off Nurrang Street.
-So head on down and check it out.
+Six artworks by renowned Wiradjuri artist Aunty Kath Withers have been installed along the entrance track to create a unique welcome to the Marrambidya Wetland.